JAlblas/de-zoomcamp/week_1/commands.md

+# Commands used in week 1:

-# Docker command to start up postgres
+## Docker command to start up postgres

 docker run -it \
   -e POSTGRES_USER="root" \